- What We Do

 If you own an HVAC company, a website that can easily be found online and that helps convert your visitors into leads is crucial for growing your business via the web.
-While you might be investing in strategies that can help you get found (SEO, PPC, etc), chances are you haven’t done much in the way of improving your site’s visit-to-lead conversion rate (the percentage of visitors who fill out a form or pick up the phone to call you).
+While you might be investing in strategies that can help you get found (like HVAC SEO, PPC for HVAC companies, etc.), chances are you haven’t done much in the way of improving your site’s visit-to-lead conversion rate (the percentage of visitors who fill out a form or pick up the phone to call you).

 The best HVAC websites provide the user with all the necessary information to make the right decision regarding service.
-Blog posts, FAQs, and testimonials all provide the user the information they seek to pick your company for their heating and cooling service needs.
+Blog posts, FAQs, and testimonials all provide the user with the information they seek to pick your company for their heating and cooling service needs.
+You can’t just make a couple of blog posts and call it good—you need to be continuously creating and updating content as freshness is a small ranking factor.

 3. Establish a clear visual hierarchy

-Visual hierarchy naturally guides the visitors’ thought patterns to the follow the information they need.
-Pair that with strategic calls-to-action or contact form and you have a winning combination.
+Visual hierarchy naturally guides the visitors’ thought patterns through to the information they need.
+Pair that with strategic calls-to-action or contact form, and you have a winning combination.

 4. Provide prominent contact information in the header